-The Fitness Code has been developed to make sure there are appropriate standards of service, to encourage consumer confidence, and to support and promote the fitness industry.
+The Fitness Code is a legal guideline that has been developed to make sure there are appropriate standards of service, to encourage consumer confidence, and to support and promote the fitness industry.
 Here are some of the key things to know about the changes.

 You need a membership agreement summary

 If your fitness business offers memberships, you need to make sure your membership agreements meet the requirements outlined in the new Fitness Code.
 It’s more important than ever to be clear on what you’re offering to your clients - and what it will cost them to use your services.

 Every client membership needs to include a membership summary which meets the requirements of the code, including elements such as:

 - A description of fitness services your business will provide

 - All the fees and charges involved, which services these fees apply to and when these need to be paid

 - The term of the agreement - whether it is a fixed or ongoing agreement and start and end dates involved

 - A very clear explanation of any exclusions, limits or restrictions which apply to the membership

 As part of the Fitness Code, you also need to let your clients know they have a 7-day cooling off period where they can decide to cancel their membership.